AustinChris1/Theia-ASP-Agent/README.md

 | `theia_liqmap` | Leverage-liquidation clusters above/below price | 0.05 USDT |
 | `theia_cex_holdings` | Cornered float: cold-wallet concentration by token or exchange | 0.02 USDT |

-**One premium escrow service (A2A):** *Theia Deep Desk* — a full multi-token manipulation + insider + liquidation + flow audit, delivered as a structured report, escrow-backed, released on your sign-off.
+**One premium escrow service (A2A):** *Theia Deep Desk*, a full multi-token manipulation + insider + liquidation + flow audit, delivered as a structured report, escrow-backed, released on your sign-off.

-**Plus a verifiable-alpha ledger:** Theia resolves every signal it fires to a real outcome and hashes it into a Merkle root anchored on X Layer — the win-rate is auditable on-chain, not claimed.
+**Plus a verifiable-alpha ledger:** Theia resolves every signal it fires to a real outcome and hashes it into a Merkle root anchored on X Layer.
+The win-rate is auditable on-chain, not claimed.

 ## Try it